TedHusted/awake/awake.md/awake.md

 “I am concerned that the patent application will give away the Pulse competitive edge.
 If the latest upgrade is doing so well with our members, why are we giving away secrets to competitors?”

 Emma looks in Adrian’s direction.
 Taking the cue, he replies to the software question.
 The Zoom POV switches as he begins to speak.

-‘We won’t be giving the process away.
-We project that the licensing fees will be a steady source of revenue.
+	Adrian nods, his tone measured.
+“We won’t be giving the process away.
+We forecast that the licensing fees will be a steady source of revenue.
 And we won’t be resting on our laurels.
 The patent will be a snapshot of the code.
 Our team will be moving the algorithm forward while the application is pending, solidifying our competitive advantage.”

 “Won’t moving forward be difficult after the tragic loss of Brent Geller?” asks the Wall Street Analyst.

 “Brent left behind stellar code that is backed up with some truly excellent documentation.
-My team is already working on other enhancements based on the initial change.
-We feel like greater things are yet to come.”
+My team is already working on other enhancements based on the initial change.”
+Adrian folded his hands on the conference table as he spoke.
+“We feel like greater things are yet to come.”

 Emma flashes a legal statement onto the Zoom screen.
 “Of course, Mr. Cho’s forward-looking statement falls under Safe Harbor.
 Please make investment decisions based on current capabilities and not on what may or may not come to pass in an upcoming release.